 International organizations take a variety of approaches to finding the right brand name.
 One approach is to simply invent a new word.
-Consider Kodak.
+Take Kodak for instance.
 Invented by founder George Eastman, the name Kodak (a word without a meaning) was deemed to be easy to pronounce and was non-offensive in the organization’s target markets.

 Another strategy is to use a name that can be easily translated into different languages, such as Mr. Clean.
 Around the world, the iconic Mr. Clean character is known as Maestro Limpio (Mexico), Monsieur Propre (France) and many others.

 The stakeholders involved in selecting the international brand name would benefit from the insights and guidance of individuals who are fluent in the international market’s language and culture.
-The steps typically taken to select a brand name are listed and described below.
+Found below is a list of the typical ways to select a brand name.

 1. Research brand names in use

 Determine the brand names currently in use in the target foreign market then evaluate their effectiveness.

 2. Identify three to five product or service characteristics

 Determine how the product or service should be represented to the target market.
 Then pinpoint the traits of the product or service that will distinguish it from competitors which will help convince consumers to purchase it over the competition.